Elmer Bischoff

 Five decades of the artist’s work - 1940s to 1980s.

-This will be the first Bischoff exhibition in over 20 years to offer five decades of the artist’s work, from the 1940s to the 1980s.
-In addition to his paintings, the show will feature numerous figure drawings from the 1960s and 1970s that were created in studio sessions with other Bay Area artists and are representative of Bischoff’s practice.
+This is the first Bischoff exhibition in over 20 years to offer five decades of the artist’s work, from the 1940s to the 1980s.
+In addition to his paintings, the show features numerous figure drawings from the 1960s and 1970s that were created in studio sessions with other Bay Area artists and are representative of Bischoff’s practice.

 A leading voice in the Bay Area Figurative Movement alongside Richard Diebenkorn, David Park, and Joan Brown, Bischoff (1916 - 1991) bridged abstraction and figuration with a painterly sensibility rooted in atmosphere and mood.
 His figures often emerge from luminous, ambiguous spaces that evoke narrative.
 His influence continues to resonate in contemporary painting today.
 Read full biography.